-RSS auto-discovery is a way that makes possible for web browsers and services to automatically detect a blog's RSS.
-It's also a way to inform blog readers that they can follow blog's updates easily via a news feed reader.
+RSS auto-discovery is a way that makes possible for web browsers and services to automatically detect a blog's feed / RSS.
+It's also a way to inform blog readers that they can follow blog's updates easily via a feed reader.
 To learn more about how RSS works, please check this link.

 Usually blog platforms enable blog feeds automatically, so that blog readers can follow blog updates, as well as services that rely on blog feeds can function properly.